 Most stock analysis collapses into a single number — a buy rating, a target price, a thesis.
 The signal disappears.
 A company can be cheap because it's dying.
 A company can grow fast and burn through cash before it ever reaches profitability.
 A company can have a rock-solid balance sheet with no engine pulling it forward.
 The same "12-month target" hides all of it.

 The scores come from fundamentals alone — filed financials and analyst consensus.
 No news, no sentiment, no price momentum touches the number.
-The Gatekeeper's news-and-sentiment deep dive is a separate layer on top; it never moves the score.

 Can the company stay solvent through the cycle?
 The gate scores financial strength against benchmarks built for the company's sector.
 What matters for a biotech burning cash isn't what matters for a bank — and we don't pretend it is.